kodokas/kodokas/README.md

 - 💞️ I’m looking to collaborate on interesting and fairly easy projects, because I'm new to this business
 - 📫 How to reach me, you can call me on discord
 - 😄 Pronouns: He, only HE
-- ⚡ Fun fact: I'm stady in musik school seven years, but I couldn't learn anything I didn't get anything
+- ⚡ Fun fact: I'm studied in musik school seven years, but I couldn't learn anything I didn't get anything

 <!---
 kodokas/kodokas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.